klfman/slate/source/index.md

 You might also expect some bugs and glitches, even though we're pretty confident to provide a stable service nontheless, as the underlying techologies are battle-proven open-source products.

-If you encounter any bugs or security issues, please [contact us](mailto:support@developermail.io).
+If you encounter any bugs or security issues, please contact us:
+<span class="email">(sorry, you need Javascript to see this address)</span>

 # Getting started